Irrational CFTs from coupled anyon chains with non-invertible symmetries?: Single anyon chain

 \section{Single anyon chain}

 In this section, we will review the so-called golden anyon chain (also known as Fibonacci anyons) first constructed in \cite{Feiguin:2006ydp} and nicely summarized in \cite{Trebst_2008}.
 This is a model of non-abelian anyons which has been proposed to be relevant in the fractional quantum Hall effect at filling fraction $\nu=12/5$ (the so-called Read-Rezayi state \cite{Read:1998ed}), as well as in topological quantum computing as it is the simplest computationally complete topological system \cite{Freedman:2001eqc}.
-For our purposes, the most important feature of this model is that it realizes a conformal phase in the $c=7/10$ tricritical Ising universality class.
+For our purposes, the most important feature of this model is that it realizes a conformal phase in the $c=7/10$ tricritical Ising universality class and the $c=4/5$ three-state Potts model universality class.